 The Linley Valley is a 145-acre greenspace in north Nanaimo, a network of misty trails with a calm beauty.
-It is very lush and full of deer, with some ponds and creeks, and wooden bridges.
+It is very lush and full of deer, with some lakes and ponds and creeks, wooden bridges, and high ridgelines.

-The main trails here are well-marked and well maintained, so this is a great place for visitors with mobility issues.
-But if you make your way to the higher spaces, you'll be rewarded with some nice views over Departure Bay to Newcastle Island and downtown, or to Mt Benson, or to the Salish Sea.
+The main trails here are well-marked and well maintained, so it's a great place for visitors with mobility issues.
+But if you make your way to the higher spaces, you'll be rewarded with some nice views over Departure Bay to Newcastle Island and downtown, or to Mt Benson, or across the Salish Sea.

 Linley Valley Protected